mattmdjaga/mattmdjaga.github.io/_pages/about.md

   - /about.html
 ---

 I'm an incoming PhD student at Queen Mary Univserity of London in the School of Electronic Engineering and Computer Science.
 I'm supervised by [Dr. Julia Ive](https://julia-ive.github.io/) and [Prof. Maria Liakata](https://maria-liakata-nlp-group.github.io/team/pi.html).
-My PhD will revolve around anonymisation of and using foundation models, which will consist of topics such as openendedness, mechanistic interpretability, RL for foundation models and other similar topics.
+My PhD will revolve around anonymisation of and using foundation models, which will consist of topics such as alignment, mechanistic interpretability, red teaming and other similar topics.

 Pre-PhD
 ======